Ezekiel Elliott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- Elliott averaged 95 rushing yards per game over his three career matchups against the 49ers, 43.5 more yards than his over/under in Sunday's game.
+- Over his three career matchups against them, Elliott has averaged 95 rushing yards against the 49ers, 46.5 more than his over/under in Sunday's game.

-- Elliott has had a rushing touchdown in two matchups versus the 49ers, and had multiple TDs in one of those games.
+- Elliott, in three matchups against the 49ers, has run for a TD twice (including multiple scores in one game).

-- In terms of defending against the run, the 49ers are seventh in the NFL, conceding 103.5 yards per game.
+- In terms of defending against the run, the 49ers are seventh in the league, giving up 103.5 yards per game.

-- Elliott and the Cowboys will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns allowed (17).
+- The 49ers have given up 17 rushing touchdowns, 21st in the league.

 Recent Performances

-- Last week against the Eagles, Elliott ran for 87 yards on 18 carries (averaging 4.8 yards per attempt).
+- In last week's matchup with the Eagles, Elliott ran for 87 yards on 18 carries (averaging 4.8 yards per carry).

-- During his last three games, Elliott has run for 140 yards on 36 carries (46.7 ypg), with one rushing touchdown.
+- During his last three games, Elliott has racked up 36 carries for 140 yards (46.7 per game) and one touchdown.

-- And he has caught three passes for 22 yards (7.3 per game) with one TD.
+- He also has three catches for 22 receiving yards (7.3 per game) and one touchdown.

 Elliott's Dallas Teammates